dbt-labs/docs.getdbt.com/website/docs/reference/configs-and-properties.md

 ---
-title: Configs and properties
+title: Configs and properties for resources
 ---

 <Changelog>
     - **v0.21.0** introduced the `config` property, thereby allowing you to configure certain resource types in all `.yml` files
 </Changelog>

 Resources in your project—models, snapshots, seeds, tests, and the rest—can have a number of declared **properties**.
-Resources can also have **configurations**, which are a special kind of property.
+Resources can also define **configurations**, which are a special kind of property that bring extra abilities.
 What's the distinction?
 - Properties are declared for resources one-by-one in `.yml` files.
-Configs can be defined there, but they can also be set via a Jinja `config()` macro (right within `.sql` files) and in `dbt_project.yml`.
+Configs can be defined there, nested under a `config` property.
+They can also be set one-by-one via a `config()` macro (right within `.sql` files), and for many resources at once in `dbt_project.yml`.
 - Because configs can be set in multiple places, they are also applied hierarchically.
 An individual resource might _inherit_ or _override_ configs set elsewhere.
+- You can select resources based on their config values using the `config:` selection method, but not the values of non-config properties

-- As a general rule, properties declare things _about_ your project resources.
-Configs go the extra step of telling dbt _how_ to build those resources in your warehouse.
+A rule of thumb: properties declare things _about_ your project resources; configs go the extra step of telling dbt _how_ to build those resources in your warehouse.
+This is generally true, but not always, so it's always good to check!

-For example, you can use resource properties to:
+For example, you can use resource **properties** to:
 * Describe models, snapshots, seed files, and their columns
 * Assert "truths" about a model, in the form of [tests](building-a-dbt-project/tests), e.g. "this `id` column is unique"
-* Define existing tables contains raw data as [sources](using-sources)
-* Assert the expected "freshness" of this raw data
+* Define pointers to existing tables that contain raw data, in the form of [sources](using-sources), and assert the expected "freshness" of this raw data
+* Define official downstream uses of your data models, in the form of [exposures](exposures)

-Whereas you can use configurations to:
+Whereas you can use **configurations** to:
-* Change how a model will be materialized
+* Change how a model will be materialized (table, view, incremental, etc)
 * Declare where a seed will be created in the database (`<database>.<schema>.<alias>`)
+* Declare whether a resource should persist its descriptions as comments in the database
 * Apply tags and "meta" properties

 ## Where can I define configs?

 Depending on the resource type, configurations can be defined:

-1. Using a `config()` Jinja macro within a `model`, `snapshot`, or `test` SQL file
+1. Using a [`config()` Jinja macro](dbt-jinja-functions/config) within a `model`, `snapshot`, or `test` SQL file
-2. Using a `config` property in a `.yml` file
+2. Using a [`config` property](resource-properties/config) in a `.yml` file
-3. From the `dbt_project.yml` file, under the corresponding resource key (`models:`, `snapshots:`, `tests:`, etc)
+3. From the [`dbt_project.yml` file](dbt_project.yml), under the corresponding resource key (`models:`, `snapshots:`, `tests:`, etc)

 ### Config inheritance